What is a Customer Data Platform (CDP)?

 Scalable tools are introduced in the logical consumption layer to enable access to the data for different systems and stakeholders within a business.
 This is where the insights gathered from the CDP begin to support various business functions and strategies.

-The final logical provides several access control, encryption, and data privacy mechanisms to ensure customer data platform best practices.
+The final logical security and governance layer provides several access control, encryption, and data privacy mechanisms to ensure customer data platform best practices.
 The CDP manages the data to be compliant with data regulations.

 Customer data platform best practices